What is Task-Based Learning?

 Begin the task!

-Small groups or pairs are good, rather than a bigger group where shyer students can ‘hide’.
+Small groups or pairs are good, rather than a larger group where shyer students can ‘hide’.
 Ideally, you won’t join in the task, but you’ll monitor and only give hints if students get stuck.

 A note here on task design — there are several ways to design a task, but usually (as mentioned above), it should involve a ‘gap’ of some sort.
 Read this article for ideas on how to do this.